Allergy

 There are various medications on the market to control allergy symptoms.
 Talk to your doctor or pharmacist about which drug is best for you.
 You can also undergo immunotherapy.
 This involves weekly injections of increasingly strong allergen extracts to help desensitize your body to those substances.

-See also Allergies Symptoms
+See also Pollen Allergy

 Related Articles